security-assignments/security-assignments.github.io/_projects/mitigations-report.md

 3. For each control identified, state the NIST Cybersecurity Framework function, category, and sub-category, along with the control family and control title from NIST 800-53 as reported by the [NIST Cybersecurity Framework ⭤  800‑53 Controls Mapping site](https://daveeargle.com/nist_csf_800_53_mapping/).

     Cite as many controls as necessary to mitigate the vulnerability.
 In some cases, a single control may be sufficient.
 In others, more than one control may be required.

-    Put each control in its own subsection (e.g., 5.1.1).

 4. Since a single control may involve many activities, quote from NIST 800-53 **only the relevant portions of the control** that address the weakness you identified.
 This may include material from the "Control Enhancements" or "Supplemental Guidance" sections of the 800-53 control entry.